Women's, Gender, and Sexuality Studies

 Point of Pride

-An upgrade to the WGS Program Office made it even more student-centered.
-A WGS minor offers an interdisciplinary curriculum.
+An upgrade to the WGSS Program Office made it even more student-centered.
+A WGSS minor offers an interdisciplinary curriculum.
 It focuses on diverse experiences of women in national and international contexts.
 It also emphasizes interrogating power relations to create a more fair world.

 Why study Women's, Gender, and Sexuality Studies?